7th Transportation Brigade (United States): Insignia

-Distinctive Unit Insignia
+Distinctive unit insignia

 The Distinctive Unit Insignia was approved on 21 September 1971, consisting of a gold demi-sun with eleven gold beveled rays, surmounted in base by a gold ship's steering wheel of eight spokes with brick red rim, bearing at the hub a Korean Taeguk (scarlet at the top and blue at base), the areas in the lower half of the wheel between the spokes pierced, all above a semicircular blue enamel scroll with ends folded over the horizontal handles of the steering wheel and inscribed, "RESOLUTE" in gold letters.
 The eleven sun rays refer to the unit's service in Europe, World War II, and its participation in ten campaigns in the Korean War.
 The Taeguk alludes to the organization's two Meritorious Unit Commendations, Korea and the two Republic of Korea Presidential Unit Citation awards.
 The ship's steering wheel and the blue scroll allude to the organization's mission to command units employed in the operation of water terminals.
 Brick red and golden (gold) yellow are colors used for the Transportation Corps.